 Is cataract surgery safe?
 Since very few people research vision correction until they need it, cataract surgery can, at first, seem a little scary and unfamiliar.
 When patients learn that they need cataract surgery, so many questions come up.
 Patients ask, “Is cataract surgery safe?”
 “How serious is cataract surgery?” and, “How much does cataract surgery cost?”

 Today, Eye Center of Texas will help prospective cataract surgery patients answer one of these questions: “Is cataract surgery safe?”
 To better understand why cataract surgery is safe, we’ll cover the basics of cataracts and cataract surgery, and equip you with the knowledge you need to get your best vision.

 What are cataracts?

 Cataracts are a natural part of the aging process.
-They occur when the lense of your eye clouds up, leading to an impairment of vision.
+They occur when the lens of your eye clouds up, leading to an impairment of vision.
 If left untreated, cataracts can lead to extreme cloudiness of vision and even blindness.
 Nearly 90% of people will develop a cataract by the age of 65.

 The commonality of cataracts leads us to the first in a long list of reasons for why cataract surgery is safe.
 Cataract procedures have had a long time to develop (cataract surgery has been performed since the days of ancient Greece) are are now safe and effective.
-Cataract surgery is also more safe than many surgeries because it addresses a natural degenerative condition instead of a disease or infection that attacks your body.
+Cataract surgery is also safer than many surgeries because it addresses a natural degenerative condition instead of a disease or infection that attacks your body.

 How do I know if I have cataracts?